Enclave vs Push Security

 Enclave

-Run open-source AI models offline on iPhone & Mac, completely private.
+Run open-source AI models fully offline on iPhone and Mac — private by design.

 Visit Website